How To Sell More With A Bonus Or Incentive

 I say ‘victim’ in the mildest sense of the word.
 Good ‘bonus marketing’ practiced by an expert can be the best thing that happened to you.

-And by learning to practice it yourself on your own vict… er, customers, you will gain a competitive edge over
+And by learning to practice it yourself on your own vict… er, customers, and 1000 true fans, you will gain a competitive edge over

 - people who don’t offer a bonus or incentive, or